Some Jews have reported that they have had long-time friends and neighbors spit in their

 There is much more proof of Jesus being the promised Messiah that I have included in other studies in this Web site, especially in the Jewish Studies section.
 I hope you will carefully consider these studies, and will maintain an open and inquiring mind as you do so.

 For every Jew needs to ask themselves; "What if the Christians are right?"
-I'm not talking about the actions of those who call themselves Christians, but going to the source material for their beliefs, namely the New Testament.
+I'm not talking about the actions of those who call themselves Christians but speak of going to the source material for Christian beliefs, namely the New Testament.

 Are you willing to gamble on your eternal destination without checking carefully to see what is right, especially since God told Jeremiah;